REMAP: Regularized Matching and Partial Alignment of Video Embeddings: Appendix

 \subsection{Compute Resources for Experiments}

 For our experiments, appropriate computational resources were required to ensure efficient model training.
-We employed a single Nvidia A40 GPU; however, its full memory capacity was not necessary.
-GPU memory usage was primarily determined by the batch size (bs).
-For instance, with a bs of 2, approximately 16 GB of GPU memory was sufficient.
-Training time depended on both the dataset size and the number of epochs (set to 10,000 in our case).
-Under this configuration, a dataset consisting of 15–20 videos (e.g., within the PC assembly or MECCANO domain) could be processed in approximately 12 hours.
-These resources enabled us to conduct the experiments effectively, ensuring optimal performance and reliable outcomes.
+All experiments are conducted on a single NVIDIA A40 GPU.
+With batch size $2$, REMAP requires approximately 16GB of GPU memory because optimization is performed on frame embeddings rather than raw video frames.
+Training time depends on the number of videos and sampled pairs; for tasks with 15-20 videos, such as PC Assembly or MECCANO, training takes approximately 12 hours under the default setting of 10,000 epochs.
+Pairwise alignment computations are independent and can be parallelized across GPUs.